angularexample/mfe-angular-react-nx/README.md

 **NOTE: Do not supply the ```--host``` option.**

-Since the host is an Angular application, the generate step will fail.
+Since the host is an Angular application, the generation step will fail.
 The Nx generator does not support mixing different frameworks in MFEs.

 You will need to configure the remote application to the host manually.